 Shannon Carty, M.D.

-Assistant Professor of Internal Medicine (Hematology and Oncology); Asst.
+Assistant Professor of Internal Medicine (Hematology and Oncology); Director of GPI, Asst.
 Director, ITTP

 Research Interests: Epigenetic modification of normal and malignant T lymphocyte function